Estimate Time8 min

 How much is COBRA coverage?

 The cost of your COBRA coverage is equal to the total cost of the premium under your group health plan.
-That means it includes what you already were paying as a premium as an employee—plus what your employer was paying on your behalf.
+That means it includes the premium you already were paying as an employee—plus what your employer was paying on your behalf.
 In addition, your plan may charge you a 2% administration fee.

 How much does that add up to?
-According to the US Bureau of Labor Statistics (BLS), the average employer covers 80 percent of the cost of the health plan for their employees.
-If the average individual policy costs around $660 per month, per health research nonprofit KFF, the average employee is paying around $130 per month while they're employed.
-This means their health plan costs could jump to over $670 per month when opting into COBRA, including the extra fee.
+According to the BLS, the average employer covers 80 percent of the cost of the health plan for their employees.2 If the average individual policy costs around $703 per month, per health research nonprofit KFF, the average employee is paying around $141 per month while they're employed.
+The costs for family coverage are $1,997 per month, with $379 paid by the employee.3 This means health plan costs could jump to over $717 per month for an individual opting into COBRA, including the extra fee, and to over $2,037 per month for family coverage.

 To help defray some of the steep costs associated with COBRA coverage, you can use funds in your health savings account (HSA) to cover premiums.